CPNV-ES-BI1-SBB/EXTERNAL-SOURCE-EXTRACT/docs/choices.md

 - `oldest_record_stored`: The oldest record stored in the system that is the time of the last connection of a stationboard.
 - `newest_record_received`: The newest record received from the API that is the time of the last connection of a stationboard.

+- Info: the oldest record stored will be the newest record received from the api after the extraction process.

 ## Other choices

 ### Timestamp in Data